-Concentrate commercial and housing development towards Town and Rural Centers.
+Locate commercial and housing development towards Town and Rural Centers.

-Encourage redevelopment of existing buildings and houses as well as development on vacant and under-used lots in downtown Estes Park and along state highways within Town and Rural Center limits.
+Encourage redevelopment of under-utilized lots in downtown Estes Park and along state highways within Town and Rural Center limits.

 Locate development to avoid natural hazards and impacts to distinctive and/or sensitive natural, cultural, and scenic features, and to protect water quality.